18 Fun Games for Halloween for Preschoolers

 4. Halloween Costume Contest

 The Halloween costume contest is a classic, but it’s a Halloween party essential.
-You could either award one prize for the best costume, or you could give out awards for various categories:
+At least, I know that my girls LOVE to dress up (whether it’s for Halloween or not!).
+Either award one prize for the best costume or give out awards for various categories:

 …and so on.